process-analytics/bpmn-visualization-examples/examples/custom-fonts/README.md

     }
 }

-const bpmnVisualizationCustomFonts = new BpmnVisualizationCustomFonts('graphCustomFonts');
+const bpmnVisualizationCustomFonts = new BpmnVisualizationCustomFonts('bpmn-container-custom-fonts');
 ```

 **Note**: for example about font colors, see the [custom-colors example](../custom-colors/README.md).